rung-tools/babel-plugin-pipe-operator/README.md

-# babel-plugin-pipe-operator-curry
+# @rung-tools/babel-plugin-pipe-operator

-This work is an alternative to [babel-plugin-pipe-operator](https://github.com/miraks/babel-plugin-pipe-operator).
-I choosed to implement `pipe operator` with the currying way instead of putting flow as the first callable arguments.
+This work is a fork of a fork.
+It's based on https://github.com/Swizz/babel-plugin-pipe-operator-curry, however, it integrates without problems with other plugins.

 ## Examples